 The wireless mouse and keyboard are powered by two AAA batteries in the keyboard and one AA in the mouse.
 Microsoft claims that the keyboard can last up to 15 months with regular use while the mouse can only last eight months.
 This isn't nearly as good as some of its competitors that claim to have battery life up to three years.

-The Microsoft Wireless Desktop 850 is a basic wireless mouse and keyboard combo that is inexpensive but lacks many features its competitors offer.
-The keyboard doesn't feel durable, but our reviewers liked how it felt after extended use.
-The mouse is good for both right and left handers but isn't comfortable.
-If you want a basic wireless keyboard and mouse combo, this will do the trick.
+The Microsoft Wireless Desktop 850 is a basic wireless combo that is inexpensive but lacks many features its competitors offer.
+The keyboard doesn't feel durable, but our reviewers liked how it felt after extended use, so while it may not last for years, it'll be comfortable enough for your home office.
+The mouse is good for both right- and left-handers but isn't all that comfortable.
+Consider something more ergonomic for extended home use.